ni/nimi-python/docs/niscope/functions.rst

     :param fetch_num_records:

         Number of records to fetch.
 Use -1 to fetch all configured records.
-If not set, use value of NISCOPE_ATTR_NUM_RECORDS

     :type fetch_num_records: int
-    :param wfm:

-        Returns an array whose length is the **numSamples** times number of waveforms.
-Call :py:meth:`niscope.Session._actual_num_wfms` to determine the number of waveforms.

-    :type wfm: list of float

     :rtype: list of WaveformInfo
     :return: